SanderShark/undetectllm/research.md

 | T5   | 92% | 82%    | 100% | 82%    | 98%  |

-Well overall, this was much better then everything thus far, although there were some weird anomaly's which I am not sure why happened, like on the A2 test, out of nowhere the T2 test decided to work and do something weird.
-T2 seems to have acted weird overall with Claude, seems they may have actually done better capturing what it does in this test.
+Well overall, this was much better than everything thus far, although there were some weird anomalies which I am not sure why happened, like on the A2 test, out of nowhere the T2 test decided to work and do something weird.
+T2 seems to have acted weird overall with Claude, seems they may have done better capturing what it does in this test.

 ## CohereForAI/c4ai-command-r-plus
 So this is the first of the more 'obscure' models, or rather there probably just lesser known.
-This should result better since those tools are probably trained on data from the big dogs in the space.
+This should result in better since those tools are probably trained on data from the big dogs in the space.

 ###### test data
 ```